Welcome

 Parish Prayer Chain: The parish Prayer Chain welcomes your requests for people to pray for, and for your special intentions.
 To add a prayer intention, please call (440) 462-8950 or send an email to sbprayerchain@yahoo.com.
 Your prayer requests will remain confidential.
 You only need to provide the first name and first initial of the last name of the person you want us to remember in prayer.
 New members of the Prayer Chain are always welcome.
 Contact the Prayer Chain Leader at the number or email address above if you are interested in joining the chain.

-To have your prayer request published in next week's bulletin, please email the parish office at bridgetparma@dioceseofcleveland.org or call 440-886-4434.
+To have your prayer request published in the parish bulletin, please email the parish office at stbridget5620@yahoo.com or call 440-886-4434.

 "Whatever you ask in prayer, you will receive, if you have faith." ~Matthew 21:22